axa-group/bauta.js/packages/bautajs-core/README.md

 ## bautajs/core

-A library to build easy versionable and self organized middlewares.
+A library to build easily versionable and self organized middleware's.

 ## How to install